 Dubai to Abu Dhabi?
 Dubai from Abu Dhabi?
 Not sure how to get back and forth or perhaps you don’t have a car.
 Not to worry!
 We’re going to give you all the possible ways to get between Abu Dhabi and Dubai and back again.
 Including which are the quickest and cheapest.
 You might be surprised but actually Abu Dhabi is the capital of the United Arab Emirates, not Dubai!
 There are some really stunning things to see in the city, so if you’re visiting Dubai.
 Definitely make sure to go visit Abu Dhabi as well!

-Please note, there are currently restrictions getting between Abu Dhabi and Dubai at the moment due to Covid19.
-You will need a valid PCR test in order to enter.
+Restrictions between Abu Dhabi and Dubai due to Covid19 such as needing a valid PCR test in order to enter have now been removed!
 For more details read here.

 Have some more questions about Abu Dhabi?
 Check out our other articles: